wcsiu/wcsiu.github.io/_posts/2020-12-26-create-a-telegram-client-in-go-with-docker.md

 We move our client executable into a very minimal base image, [distroless][distrolessGithub].
 With this extra stage, our image size shrink significantly.

+We then expose port 3000 of the container for the HTTP router to be able to receive external call.

+{% highlight docker %}
+EXPOSE 3000
+{% endhighlight %}

 Final step, run the executable.

 {% highlight docker %}